 - Pinch grated fresh nutmeg

-- 1 cup Gruyère cheese, shredded (4 ounces)
+- 1 cup shredded Gruyère cheese (4 ounces)

 - ½ cup shredded Parmesan (2 ounces)

-Preheat oven to 350ºF with rack set in middle position.
-Coat a 9-inch pie plate with nonstick spray.
+- Heat oven to 350ºF (176ºC) with rack set in middle position.
+Coat a 9-inch deep dish pie plate with nonstick cooking spray.

-In a large skillet over medium heat, cook bacon until crispy, 8–10 minutes.
+- In a large skillet over medium heat, cook bacon until crispy; 8–10 minutes.
 Using a spoon, transfer bacon to a paper towel-lined plate.
-Discard all but 2 teaspoons bacon drippings.
+Discard all but 1 tablespoon bacon drippings.

-Return reserved 2 teaspoons drippings to now empty skillet (or use olive oil).
-Add onion to drippings and cook over medium heat until softened and starting to brown, 5–7 minutes; let cool slightly.
+- Return reserved tablespoon drippings to now empty skillet (or use olive oil).
+Add onion and cook over medium heat until softened and starting to brown, 5–7 minutes; let cool slightly.